runpod/docs/docs/cli/projects/get-started.md

 Next, you'll write the code to get the IP address of the machine your code is running on.

-We'll use `httpbin` to retrieve the IP address and test the code locally.
+Use `httpbin` to retrieve the IP address and test the code locally.

 Change directories to the project directory and open the `src/handler.py` file in your text editor.